 This pairs very nicely with some fresh new potatoes from the local market.
 You could also use this tomato relish with any white fish as it is really savoury and slightly sweet and adds a nice boost to any mild fish.
 I try to always use really ripe cherry tomatoes and a really good quality balsamic vinegar to ensure it has a natural sweetness without adding sugar.

 A great treat for cottage friends!

-- 4 pickerel fillets can you skinless or with skin.
+- 4 pickerel fillets or other white fish

 - salt and pepper to taste